jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Of each clause there can be only one, but not all need to be filled in.

-I will express the two Basic repetition statements in diagram code.
+I might express the two Basic repetition statements in diagram code.
 The colors denote the different clauses of the Repetition statement.

 Text Code: